myscriptbox-org/msb-make/README.md

 This command installs the GPL license file inside the program.
 If you need to install a custom license file, manually copy the custom license to the program's core folder.
 The command also inscribes the license name in the 'build.conf' file.
 You can verify the license inscribed in the 'build.conf' file with the command:
 **msb-make** folder.conf-field myscript license -show

-### folder [obj] -purge-help
+### folder [obj] -deploy-local
-This command removes all empty help files from the help folder.
+This program bypasses the entire packaging system to install a program locally.
 Example:
-**msb-make** folder myprogram -purge-help
+sudo **msb-make** folder myprogram -deploy-local
+This command must be executed as root.

-### folder [obj] -show-conf-fields
+### folder [obj] -rename [arg]
-This command shows the configuration fields available in the 'build.conf' file with their values.
+This program renames a program folder and the internal files and folders that were named accordingly.
 Example:
-**msb-make** folder myscript -show-conf-fields
+**msb-make** folder myscript -rename mynewscript

 ### folder.account.domain.distrib.release.arg.arg.arg.arg [obj] -unpublish
 This command unpublishes a folder from a remote server.
 Synopsis: